PTB-MR/mrpro/docs/source/data.rst

 SpatialDimension
 ----------------
-The `mrpro.data.SpatialDimension` class represents spatial positions as a named tuple of z, y, and x values.
+The `mr2.data.SpatialDimension` class represents spatial positions as a named tuple of z, y, and x values.
 It supports basic math operations and indexing when the values are tensors.
 This class is used, for example, to store position information in headers.

 Rotation
 --------
-The `mrpro.data.Rotation` class handles orientations and rotations.
+The `mr2.data.Rotation` class handles orientations and rotations.
 It supports conversion between different representations (e.g., Euler angles, quaternions, rotation matrices) and can be applied to tensors and `SpatialDimension` objects.

 Units
 -----
-All values in MRpro are in SI units.
+All values in mrtwo are in SI units.
 For example, spatial dimensions are in meters, time is in seconds, and angles are in radians.
 This ensures consistency but might require conversion when interfacing with other software or hardware that uses different units, such as milliseconds for echo times or degrees for flip angles.

 Operators
 ---------
-The operators in `mrpro.operators` can be applied to one or multiple `torch.Tensor` and return tuples of `torch.Tensor` (even if only a single tensor is returned).
+The operators in `mr2.operators` can be applied to one or multiple `torch.Tensor` and return tuples of `torch.Tensor` (even if only a single tensor is returned).
 The convention regarding dimensions is the same as for dataclasses: if a new dimension is added, it is added in front (example: time points in signal models) and the dimensions are in the order `(*other, coils, k2, k1, k0)` for k-space data and `(*other, coil, z, y, x)` for real space data.
 The operators are always batched, so they can be applied to multiple data points at once.

 Examples
 --------
-Below are practical examples demonstrating the use of dataclasses, indexing, and rotations in MRpro:
+Below are practical examples demonstrating the use of dataclasses, indexing, and rotations in mrtwo:

 .. code-block:: python

-    import mrpro
+    import mr2

     # Example: Indexing a broadcasted tensor
-    kdata = mrpro.data.KData.from_file('example.mrd')
+    kdata = mr2.data.KData.from_file('example.mrd')
     print(kdata.shape)  # Example shape: (4, 8, 64, 64, 128)
     print(kdata.header.acq_info.idx.k1.shape)  # Example shape: (4, 1, 64, 64, 1)